uoft-lgcu/lgcu.ca/health.md

 Another way to file a claim is through the [Green Shield online portal](https://onlineservices.greenshield.ca/planmember/AccessMgmt/Public/SignOn.aspx "Green Shield plan member online services login page").
 Claims submitted online are often processed faster.
 You'll need to [get a registration key](https://onlineservices.greenshield.ca/PlanMember/AccessMgmt/Registration/RequestRegistrationKey.aspx "Green Shield Canada request registration key") and then register your plan before being able to sign in to the portal.
 The two plans will have two different online accounts.

 Once you're signed in, you can submit new claims, or check the details of claims that have already been processed.
 The process for submitting a claim online is usually pretty simple: 1) Select the type of medical service, 2) Fill out the requested information, 3) Attach any documentation (such as receipts or referrals) and submit.
-If the claim is for a professional service, you'll be asked to fill out some information about your provider, but you can still submit a claim for a provider who isn't in Green Shield's database.
+If the claim is for a professional service, you'll be asked to fill out some information about your provider.
+Some providers will show up in the search function when you enter their info, but you can still submit a claim for a qualified provider even if Green Shield doesn't have their information already.

 Some types of claims don't require you to submit your full documentation.
 Even when this happens, however, some proportion of claims submitted will be 'audited'.
 This doesn't mean you've submitted the claim incorrectly, it's just a random check.
 When you get the audit notification, it will include information on what supporting documentation they want to see, and how to upload it.